rjhalliday/rjhalliday.github.io/_posts/2024-08-29-understanding-aws-correction-of-error-coe-in-it-operations.md

 ### **Real-World Examples of COE**

-Let me walk you through two real-world scenarios where COE was crucial in resolving issues and improving processes.
+Let me walk you through two COE scenarios.

 #### **Example 1: Security Group Misconfiguration in AWS**

 **Incident Summary:**

-On August 25, 2024, I faced a problem where a misconfiguration in AWS security groups led to unauthorized access attempts in our production environment.
+On YY-MM-DD, I faced a problem where a misconfiguration in AWS security groups led to unauthorized access attempts in our production environment.
 An incorrect set of rules was applied, exposing sensitive data.

 **Root Cause:**